What are the Benefits of an Applicant Tracking System?

 Like I said earlier, recruitment takes a team.
 An ATS can help manage the contributions of different team members and ensure valuable input is captured in the hiring process.

 With customized permission sets, interviewers will only be able to see the data they need to evaluate the candidates they’re in contact with.
-Hiring Managers can benefit from better visibility into applicants and the overall pipeline.
-Recruiting coordinators may be able to see candidate contact information, but not be able to access confidential notes about the candidate.
+Hiring managers can benefit from better visibility into applicants and the overall pipeline.
+Staffing coordinators may be able to see candidate contact information, but not be able to access confidential notes about the candidate.

-This customization allows the organization to both protect candidates’ data appropriately and enable employees making hiring decisions to have the insight they need.
+This customization allows the organization to protect candidates’ data appropriately and give employees making hiring decisions the insight they need.

 11. Information on Best Practices for Interviewers

 Job interviews can be rife with bias, unprofessionalism, and discrimination.
 This is why interview training and shadowing are important for companies to implement early on.
-With an ATS in place, you can highlight best practices at every stage, reminding interviewers of their responsibilities in representing the company.
+By integrating an ATS with third-party video interview software, or using an ATS with built-in video interview features, you can highlight best practices at every stage, reminding interviewers of their responsibilities in representing the company.

 12. Effective Note-Taking and Interview Records